 Here are Resources for Parents and Guardians of Students

 Read about the resources offered by Health, Counselling, and Disability Services.

-Your Best You Self-help Workbook Series was developed by councillors at Health Councelling and Disability Services specifically for Queen’s Students.
-All three books are self-directed, so students do not have to talk with a councillor first.
-All three books are available for free online here.
+Your Best You Self-help Workbook Series was developed by counsellors at Health, Counselling and Disability Services, specifically for Queen’s Students.
+All three books are self-directed, so students do not have to talk with a counsellor first.
+The workbooks are available for free online here.